rajanand02/seaant/README.md

-I am just playing with Django by following the CRUD tutorial
+I am playing with django for seaant application